When Is Your First Mortgage Payment Due?

 Impact on Credit Score

 Missing a mortgage payment will have a negative impact on your credit score when it is reported.
-Mortgage companies typically wait until the mortgage is 30 days past due to report it to the credit bureaus.
+Mortgage companies typically wait until the payment is 30 days past due before reporting it to credit bureaus.
 The late payment could stay on your credit report for up to seven years.

 Payment history accounts for 35% of your credit score.
 A missed mortgage payment can drop your credit score approximately 50 points, according to analysis of more than one million mortgage loans by Milliman, an actuarial and consulting firm.
 Four missed payments lowers a score around 100 points.